 In 2017 the Annual General Meeting decided to introduced a new programme, the Special Projects Incentive, as a complement to the Performance Share Plan.
 The programme is directed at a maximum of 45 key employees, including the President.
 Participation in the new programme presupposes participation in the Performance Share Plan or the Share Matching Plan.
 The programme entitles the employee to allotment of performance shares corresponding to 15-52.5 per cent of the cash base salary for the current financial year depending on group affiliation, provided that the employment remains for three years and that performance targets are reached.
 Performance shares are allotted after three years based on the achievement during the current financial year of eight equally weighted performance targets related to Saab's special projects within selected product areas.
-For the President and other members of the Group Management, the total allotment of shares in the new programme and the Performance Share Plan together amounts to a maximum of 75 per cent of the cash base salary for the other members of the Group Management.
+For the President and other members of the Group Management, the total allotment of shares in the $new\,programme\,and\,the\,Performance\,Share\,Plan\,together\,amounts\,to\,a\,maximum$ of 75 per cent of the cash base salary for the President and 60 per cent of the cash base salary for the other members of the Group Management.